 Scan and Upload Required Documents

-- Scan your completed records.
+- Scan your health records to your electronic device.
 Scanned images MUST be saved as .gif, .png, .tiff, .tif, .jpg, .jpeg.
 Documents MUST be saved as a .txt or .pdf, NOT as a Word document.

 Health Requirements and Immunizations